 Hold this stretch for 30 to 60 seconds, and then repeat on the opposite side.

 4. Self-Trigger Point Therapy

 Performing self trigger-point therapy using a lacrosse or tennis ball can be very effective at delivering sciatica pain relief.

 All you have to do is find a painful spot in the glutes, place the ball at that location and then relax your body into the ball.

-Hold this position for 30-60 seconds or until you notice a significant reduction in pain.
+Hold this position for 30 to 60 seconds or until you notice a significant reduction in pain.
 Move to the next painful spot.
-The total time spent on this exercise should be between 5-10 minutes.
+The total time spent on this exercise should be between 5 to 10 minutes.

 Ready to learn how to fight inflammation and address autoimmune disease through the power of food?
 Join our 5-Day Inflammation Video Summit with mindbodygreen’s top doctors.